tansaku/edx-platform/docs/en_us/course_authors/source/building_course/creating_new_course.rst

 ************************
 Edit Your Course
 ************************
 When you create a new course, the course opens in Studio automatically and you can begin editing.

 If you come back to Studio later, your courses are listed on the Studio login page.

  .. image:: ../Images/open_course.png
-  :width: 800
+  :alt: Image of the course on the Studio dashboard.

 To open the course, click the course name.
 You go to the Course Outline.